Privacy and Security

 You may establish a hypertext link to this site from your Web site, so long as the page containing the link properly attributes the linked site to the Elk County Community Foundation and does not state or imply any sponsorship of your site by the Elk County Community Foundation.
 We may revoke this permission at any time.
 Without prior written consent of the Elk County Community Foundation, you may not create a link to this site that incorporates or relies upon, in whole or in part, any content from any page on this Web site, or that incorporates any copyrighted or otherwise intellectual property of the Elk County Community Foundation.

-The Elk County Community Foundation is committed to fostering communication with grantees, potential grantees and applicants for whom grants were denied.
+The Elk County Community Foundation is committed to fostering communication with applicants for whom grants were denied.
 The following policy will be followed by all Foundation staff:

-1. Grant denial letters will be drafted and distributed prior to or at the same time as grant award announcements.
+1. Grant denial letters will be drafted and distributed in a timely manner.

-2. The reason(s) for denial should be presented in the letter on a general or specific basis, as determined by the Executive Director and the Board of Directors.
+2. The reason(s) for denial should be presented in the letter, as determined by the Executive Director.

-3. Phone calls; the Executive Director should handle letters, e-mails or other communications regarding a denied application.
+3. The Executive Director will handle phones calls, letters, e-mails or other communications regarding a denied application.

 4. The Executive Director will personally respond to the applicant through a telephone call or meeting.
 Any significant actions or follow-up will be documented and placed in the applicant's file to be made available for review during subsequent funding cycles.